Contact Us

 September 23, 2024

-Federal law and the federal sentencing guidelines set forth sentencing ranges for individuals convicted of federal crimes.
+Federal law and the federal sentencing guidelines establish sentencing ranges for individuals convicted of federal crimes.
 Judges determine the sentence by starting with a base offense level and then considering a list of factors that can increase or reduce the sentence.
-Fortunately, defendants have the opportunity to provide evidence that mitigates their conduct and counters any aggravating factors.
-Hiring an experienced attorney is critical to help develop a strong case and advocate for a lower sentence.
+Defendants have the opportunity to present evidence that mitigates their conduct and counters any aggravating factors.
+Hiring an experienced federal sentencing lawyer is critical to help develop a strong case and advocate for a lower sentence.
 Our last post covered the factors that increase a sentence.
 This post discusses the circumstances that can reduce the sentence.

 Federal Sentencing Law